jasonsnare/Thesis/README.md

 2) 'python3 app.py' in terminal, copy link to local host into web browser

 *Note*
-Teams must be entered into fields by their nickname.
-I.e. 'Trail Blazers'/'Lakers'.
+Teams must be entered into fields capitalized by their nickname.
+Ex: 'Trail Blazers'/'Lakers'.